aiven/aiven-docs/docs/products/kafka/howto/create-topics-automatically.md

 Apache Kafka® provides the capability to automatically create topics when a message is produced to a topic that does not exist.

-By default, Aiven for Apache Kafka disables this feature to prevent accidental topic creation.
-If a message is produced to a non-existent topic, you'll see the following error message:
+By default, Aiven for Apache Kafka enables automatic topic creation to maintain compatibility with standard Apache Kafka configurations.
+If a message is produced to a non-existent topic, you see the following error message:

 ```bash
 KafkaTimeoutError: Failed to update metadata after 60.0 secs.